5 Signs Water Leaking From Ceiling Points to Your Roof

-All homeowners dread the unwelcome sight of water dripping from the ceiling.
-Whether it’s a small trickle or a significant water flow, ceiling leaks can cause extensive damage if not addressed promptly.
-The leak could be caused by a variety of factors, including:
+All homeowners dread the unwelcome sight of water leaking from ceiling.
+Whether it’s a small trickle or a significant flow of water leaking from the ceiling, ceiling leaks can cause extensive damage if not addressed promptly.
+The leak could be caused by a variety of factors, including: water leaking from ceiling.

 1. Discolored Spots on Your Ceiling